adbar/trafilatura/docs/tutorial-frequencies.rst

 - The output directory will be created if it does not exist, but it must be writable.

 The first instruction uses TXT as output whereas the second one creates a collection of `XML files <https://en.wikipedia.org/wiki/XML>`_.
-Both file types can be edited with a basic text editor or a full-fledged text-editing package or IDE such as Atom.
+Both file types can be edited with a basic text editor or a full-fledged text-editing package or IDE such as `Visual Studio Code <https://code.visualstudio.com/>`_.

 .. code-block:: bash